 There’s no question about it.
-I’ve never experienced the the mayhem.
-The the carnage, if I want to call it that, but I’ve seen but again, is is intermatic of the breakdown of church, family, and community.
+I’ve never experienced the mayhem.
+The carnage, if I want to call it that, but I’ve seen but again, is intermatic of the breakdown of the church, family, and community.
 And we’ve seen that and is horrible.

 So who shapes the future of our community?

 That is a very good question.
 Who shapes the future? it’s incumbent upon those of us who are in positions of leadership, to do the best we can to pass on or to remind our children, this is who you are.
 This is who you are.
 This is what you are in the church.
 We were taught to behave.
 We were taught certain cultural traditions.
 And when that no longer takes place, we were living in a vacuum and any kind of vacuum, you’re going to have problems and that’s and so it’s incumbent upon us.
 I feel like it’s incumbent upon us as as leaders to continue to tell them Door to our sermons continued for the church to be the symbol of hope, the church to become the symbol of who we are as black people in America

 with the demographics of your church, currently,

 it’s an older congregation, I would dare say, the majority of our congregation are older and women.

 And what should the younger people know about?
 Or what should the younger people learn from people like your congregation, the older, you know, there are older people